Controlling the Cascade: Kinematic Planning for N-ball Toss Juggling

 Given a desired take-off location $\mathbf{b}_{\mathrm{TO,des}}$, position, velocity, and acceleration are fully constrained such that subsequent cycles of the juggling motion are independent of each other.
 Therefore, we formulate the mathematical program as a discrete-time trajectory optimization problem with piece-wise constant jerk ${\dddot{\mathbf{x}}_k \in \{\dddot{\mathbf{x}}_0, \dots, \dddot{\mathbf{x}}_{K_c-1}\}}$ over one cycle, starting at the moment of take-off $t_{\mathrm{TO}-1}$ of the previous cycle, while complying with constraints $\mathbf{h}$~(\ref{eq:TO_pos}-\ref{eq:TD_vel}).

 To avoid unattainable peak accelerations, we penalize the sum of squared accelerations and box-constrain the jerk $\dddot{\mathbf{x}}_k$ at each support point $k$ and each dimension $i$.
-Planning in piece-wise constant jerk instead of piece-wise constant accelerations results in piece-wise linear accelerations.
-This allows us to define a precise time for the acceleration constraint~(\ref{eq:TO_acc}) to hold despite discretization.
+Planning in piece-wise constant jerk instead of piece-wise constant acceleration results in piece-wise linear acceleration.
+This allows us to define a precise time for the acceleration constraint~(\ref{eq:TO_acc}) to hold despite discretizing the time.
 Additionally, it allows us to increase the discretization time step $\Delta t$, reducing the number of decision variables.
 We solve the problem in CasADi~\cite{andersson2019casadi} by direct shooting with interior point methods and the explicit Euler integration scheme

-Since we integrate the kinematics, not the system dynamics, symplectic integration is unnecessary.
+Since we integrate the kinematics, not the system dynamics, symplectic integration is not necessary.
 The resulting piece-wise linear acceleration allows us to plan smooth trajectories despite a low number of support points $K_c < 30$.
-Additionally---in contrast to piece-wise constant accelerations---the take-off acceleration constraint~(\ref{eq:TO_acc}) is only fulfilled exactly at $t_{\mathrm{TO}}$, cleanly defining from which position $\mathbf{x}_{\mathrm{TO}}$, the ball takes off and with which velocity $\dot{\mathbf{x}}_{\mathrm{TO}}$.
+Additionally---in contrast to piece-wise constant accelerations---the take-off acceleration constraint~(\ref{eq:TO_acc}) is only fulfilled exactly at $t_{\mathrm{TO}}$, cleanly defining from which position $\mathbf{x}_{\mathrm{TO}}$ the ball takes off and with which velocity $\dot{\mathbf{x}}_{\mathrm{TO}}$.